cconrad/cconrad.github.io/content/blog/2009-05-30-count-files-in-a-folder-recursively.md

 comments: true
 date: 2009-05-30 00:29:18 +02:00
 date_gmt: 2009-05-29 22:29:18 +0000
+excerpt: 'To count the <strong>number of files in the current folder and in all of its subfolders (recursively)</strong>:'
 header: 'no'
 published: true
 sidebar: left
 status: publish
-teaser: 'To count the <strong>number of files in the current folder and in all of its subfolders (recursively)</strong>:'
 title: Count files in a folder recursively
 wordpress_id: 142
 wordpress_url: http://www.clausconrad2.com/?p=142